raoulmoise/devops-homelab/containers/qbittorrent/README.md

 ```
 ---

-⚙️ The volumes for downloading the files was put on the RAID1 setup I have on my homepage.
+⚙️ The volumes for downloading the files were put on the RAID1 setup I have on my PC.

 After the docker-compose.yaml file was created, we have to run the following command: **docker compose up -d**